-5 The Historical Effect of Monuments on Migration
+5 The Effect of Monuments on Migration

-To isolate the role of monuments in historical migration, I rely on two groups of identification strategies, which differ in the set of assumptions they entail.
+To isolate the role of monuments in migration decisions, I rely on several identification strategies that can broadly be divided into two groups based on their relative advantages and the assumptions they entail.

-The first group includes difference-in-differences and event-study specifications comparing demographic patters after the construction of a monument.
+The first group includes difference-in-differences and event-study specifications.
 The advantage of these strategies is that I can precisely check the validity of the parallel-trends assumption in the preconstruction period.
 These strategies are based on the relatively strong assumption that in the absence of a monument, treated and control counties would have behaved in the same way.
 Thus, it amounts to assuming that the time and location of a monument's construction is exogenous to simultaneous shocks affecting migration decisions.
-I thus consider these results as a strong motivating evidence that the events surrounding monuments' construction determined outmigration.
-These results however cannot entirely shed light on the causal effect of monuments: Indeed, the exogeneity assumption may be violated if monuments were a symptom of a local increase in racial discrimination, also affecting migration.
+This assumption may be violated if monuments were in part a symptom of counties' increase in racial discrimination, also affecting migration.
+I thus consider these results as suggestive but inconclusive evidence of the effect of monuments and more plausibly as evidence of migrants' response to a local increase in racism.
 The second identification strategy relaxes this assumption by relying on an IV for the number of monuments in a county, namely the inverse of the cost of transportation from the main producer of Confederate monuments interacted with the period in which it produced monuments.
-This strategy allows me to identify the specific effect of monuments (rather than the effect of a shift in ideology) on migration as long as the exclusion restriction, conditional on my controls, is not violated - that is, under the assumption that a connection with the producer only affects migration through the increased number of monuments.
+This strategy allows me to identify the specific effect of monuments (rather than the effect of a general shock in ideology) on migration as long as the exclusion restriction, conditional on my controls, is not violated - that is, under the assumption that a connection with the producer only affects migration through the increased number of monuments.

-18Counties with monuments tend to be larger and with a higher Black share of the population.
+$^{^{18}}$ Counties with monuments tend to be larger and with a higher Black share of the population.